j-euler/adaq-doc/docs/source/tutorial.rst

    NBANDS 1760 written to file
    SLURM_NODES written to file

-Now the number of nodes are selected for all defect run.
+Now, the number of nodes is selected for all defect runs.

 .. _host:

 Host supercell
 ---------------

-The next step is calculated the required properties of the host supercell.
+The next step is to calculate the required properties of the host supercell.
 This workflow will store data in the ``host`` folder.
-If something went wrong, empty this folder to reset.
+If something goes wrong, empty this folder to reset.

-This workflow and commands are similar to the unit cell and works the same way.
+This workflow and commands work similarly to the unit cell workflow.
 Run the following commands:

 .. code-block:: console